ashubham/w3c-keys/README.md

 ## Why not use evt.which keyCodes ?

 - `evt.which` keycodes are a deprecated standard.
-- Ability to create synthetic key events which is not possible with `evt.which`.
+- Ability to create synthetic key events is not possible with `evt.which`.